Edward Snowden Calls Julian Assange’s Arrest A ‘Dark Moment For Press Freedom’

-Edward Snowden, the man who blew the whistle on the National Security Agency’s surveillance of the American people, has issued a statement against the arrest of Wikileaks’ founder Julian Assange.
+Edward Snowden, the man who blew the whistle on the National Security Agency’s surveillance of the American people, has issued a statement against the arrest of WikiLeaks founder Julian Assange.

 “Images of Ecuador’s ambassador inviting the UK’s secret police into the embassy to drag a publisher of–like it or not–award-winning journalism out of the building are going to end up in the history books,” Snowden wrote on Twitter.
 “Assange’s critics may cheer, but this is a dark moment for press freedom.”